GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief recap of the information touched on above.
+The next list is a brief summary of the car insurance concepts covered in the charts and tables above.

 - Increasing deductibles can save around $250 each year

-- Insureds who may need increased levels of liability coverage will pay around $520 per year to increase from a minimum limit to 250/500 limits
+- Consumers who may need increased levels of liability coverage will pay around $520 annually to go from a minimum limit to 250/500 limits

 Rate Tables and Charts